Shorter syntax for assigning a method argument to an instance variable

 This will be very useful in methods that accept a lot of parameters and certainly will avoid bugs due to decreased duplicated code (eg: addind a new parameter to a method, and forgetting to set the instance variable to it).
 Other than implementing support for the syntax itself, I believe RDoc would also have to be updated, not to expose the "@" on documentation (as it is not relevant there).

 What do you think?

-Updated by phluid61 (Matthew Kerwin) over 2 years ago
+Updated by phluid61 (Matthew Kerwin) almost 3 years ago

 Updated by matz (Yukihiro Matsumoto) over 1 year ago